 - Mobile phone, charger and adaptor

-- List of emergency contact number
+- List of emergency contact numbers

-- All travel documents including medical/travel insurance
+- All travel documents, including medical/travel insurance